adeo/lmru--tech/content/en/values/people.md

 ---

-### 6. We work consciously.
+### 6. We work awarely.

 * We know the subject area.
-* We understand why we are doing every task.
+* We understand what for we are doing every task.
-* We know the code and technology we write and use.
+* We know the code we write and technology we use.

 {{< glossary title="In Store Integration" >}}
-Every collaborator not depending on his position and role Each employee, regardless of position or position, must pass a two-week internship in the store.
+Each employee, regardless of position or position, must pass a two-week internship in the store.

 This is necessary to better understand the specifics of the business, people and their real pains.